emilyolafson/lesion_predictions/pipeline/readme.md

 ```
 would be the prefix using the atlas "shen268", where y_var is "normed_motor_scores", chaco_types is "chacovol", subsets is "chronic", model_specified is "ridge", crossval_type is "1"

-Files are saved as .npy pickled objects in the folder results_path.
+Files are saved as .npy pickled objects in the folder results_path/output_path

 See analysis_1.sh for an example of how to call parse_args.py and run the model.